VO+PS "Computational Geometry"

 systems, image processing, robotics and graphics.

-This course offers an
+This course offers a graduate-level

 introduction to computational